callme-cc/linux-lab/README.md

     # cd /linux-lab
     # make boot

+**Notes**

-Note: If don't want to input the password, after login, remove it with this command:
+If don't want to input the password, after login, remove it with this command:

     # passwd -d ubuntu

+If the screen size doesn't fit your display, set the scaling mode via the setting button on the top right side, or just modify the `-screen 0 1720x960x16` of `tools/supervisord.conf` to your own. the second method need to rerun `tools/install-docker-lab.sh` and `tools/run-docker-lab-daemon.h`.

 ## Usage